Did you know you can Meta+Ctrl+Scroll to zoom on Wayland?

 Wayland

 The Wayland session made enormous progress.
-Slimbook started shipping their new KDE Slimbook laptops with Wayland by default, following Fedora KDE 34 switching doing the same in late 2021.
+Slimbook started shipping their new KDE Slimbook laptops with Wayland by default, following Fedora KDE 34 doing the same in late 2021.
 Our list of showstoppers continues to shrink, and new issues added to it are or notably less bad then the ones they replace.
 There are discussions about defaulting to Wayland in Plasma 6 next year, either for the inaugural release or one of the ones soon after it.
 The future really is here!
 And if you’re tempted to grumble, “well, Wayland still doesn’t work for me for $REASON,” please do it in a bug report so developers can fix it!

 Plasma